explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_robot/kuka_LBR_iiwa7.rst.txt

 The Locations of Center of Mass
 ==================================
-The Center of Mass locations of 7 links are depicted below.
+The Center of Mass locations of the 7 linkages are depicted below.

 .. figure:: ../images/LBR_iiwa7_COM.png
 	:align: center